Edmonton Celebrates Ukrainian Cuisine

-Just over six months ago, life was looking very different for Nataliia Bodnrchuk, who fled Ukraine with her family while she was also pregnant with twins.
+Just over six months ago, life was looking very different for Nataliia Bodnrchuk.
+She left Ukraine with her family while she was also pregnant with twins.

-But on Saturday, the now-mother-of-four was among a dozen volunteers from the group Free Store for Ukrainian Newcomers who were hard at work making a variety of cultural dishes at Cook County Saloon in Edmonton.
+But on Saturday, the now-mother-of-four was among a dozen volunteers from the group Free Store for Ukrainian Newcomers.
+And they were hard at work making a variety of cultural dishes at Cook County Saloon in Edmonton.

 “When you come with nothing, with only a suitcase, you need to build everything from the zero,” she said.

-The work was made possible by Matthew Potts, head chef of Cook County Saloon, who offered the restaurant’s kitchen to the group to help make meals to sell, with the proceeds going toward buying essentials for newcomers settling in Canada.
+The work was made possible by Matthew Potts.
+He was head chef of Cook County Saloon, who offered the restaurant’s kitchen to the group to help make meals to sell.
+With the proceeds going toward buying essentials for newcomers settling in Canada.

 Potts, who is from Samson Cree Nation about 100 kilometres south of Edmonton, said he was inspired to offer his kitchen to the group out of a shared sense of solidarity in the face of overcoming adversity.